HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 }}

 This is such a significant figure to be using the CPU with other important resources and to just go to waste, given the impact it can have on the [Largest Contentful Paint](https://web.dev/optimize-lcp/) (LCP) of the page, especially for the mobile users with limited data plans.
-This could be a result of a lot of boilerplate code that is used when using large frameworks or libraries for not very involving features.  \
+This could be a result of a lot of boilerplate code that is shipped when using large frameworks or libraries.

- \
-One step towards improving the percentage is to look at the [percentage of unused JavaScript](https://web.dev/unused-javascript/) when measuring the lighthouse report for the page and [finding opportunities to get rid of the unnecessary JavaScript.](https://web.dev/remove-unused-code/)
+One step towards improving the percentage is to look at the [percentage of unused JavaScript](https://web.dev/unused-javascript/) when checking the lighthouse report for the page and [finding opportunities to get rid of the unnecessary JavaScript.](https://web.dev/remove-unused-code/)

 ### JS requests per page